tkodev/lib-facetor/README.md

 # Facetor
 - 🔍 Facetor.js - NPM module to filter a list of objects by its fields.
 Useful for e-commerce style catalog pages.
+- Version 2.x.x has arrived! with some major breaking changes

 ## USAGE
 - Facetor has two steps: